anachronic/dotfiles/README.md

 > For update: `git submodule foreach "git pull origin main || git pull origin master"`.
 Or update them separately

+### Choosing an icon for bar/tmux/whatever

+I'm just using [this MaterialDesign font](https://github.com/Templarian/MaterialDesign-Font).
+There's a link inside the repository that has a page where glyphs can be searched and copied.
+It's also on my starred repos

 ### Replacing default apps

 Install [perl-file-mimeinfo](https://wiki.archlinux.org/title/default_applications#perl-file-mimeinfo)